Cris9234/Credit-Card/README.md

 To run the application, just run the CreditCardApplication.java file, go to the browser and type http://localhost:8080/card-scheme/verify/id
 ( where id = 6 or 8 digits number)

+### step 2:
+1. create calss Stat2 to do the design pattern
+2. add a HashMap to store the data and a StringList to store the "id" (CardController.java)
+3. create the controller with a GET request which requires two parameters

+To run the application, just run the CreditCardApplication.java file, go to the browser and type http://localhost:8080/card-scheme/stats?start=a&limit=b
+( where a and b are two integer and a <= b)